 Learning anything new, whether it’s a language, a skill or adapting to a new job, can be scary: You’re taking in new information, adopting new ways of thinking and – worst of all – staring your own ignorance in the face.
-Now wonder so many of us run from change.
+No wonder so many of us run from change.

-As any athlete, entrepreneur or recent graduate will tell you, fear is part of the package if you want to progress.
+Like any athlete, entrepreneur or recent graduate will tell you, fear is part of the package if you want to progress.

 Here’s why you shouldn’t be so afraid…

 Leaving one’s comfort zone is traditionally seen as a positive

 Not knowing or understanding feels terrible: nobody likes to be reminded of their limitations.
 But confronting them head-on is what brings the eureka moment – that beautiful feeling of enlightenment and instant boost in confidence.
 Then, the more you practice what you’ve learned, the more comfortable you become again.
 New skills become second nature eventually.

 When you’re experiencing this unpleasantness, be mindful of the language you use: It’s fine to acknowledge when something is scary, but try not to use absolutes like “never” or “impossible”.

 Fear is usually temporary